 Quick'n'Easy: Five Tips To Become A Positive Person

-The following five tips to become a positive person are easy to put into practice.
-Apply them to your own life consistently and enjoy a better mood overall:
+These five tips to become a positive person are easy to put into practice.
+Use them consistently and enjoy better feelings!

-- Take the time to appreciate what you DO have and feel truly thankful for it.
-Many times we look at what we lack, what we don't have yet, but we overlook what we have now.
+- Take the time to appreciate what you do have and feel thankful for it.
+Many times we look at what we lack and what we don't have yet, but we overlook what we have now.

 Besides, what we have already could be a world for someone else who is not as fortunate.
 Stop for a moment to count your blessings.